Partial Domain Adaptation without Domain Alignment: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Dr. Jingjing Gu and Dr. Yunyun Wang for the proofreading of this manuscript.
+The authors would like to thank Dr. Jingjing Gu, Dr. Chuanxing Geng and Dr. Yunyun Wang for the proofreading of this manuscript.
 This work is supported in part by the NSFC under Grant No. 62076124.

 \begin{IEEEbiography}[{ }]{Weikai Li} received his B.S. degree in Information and Computing Science from Chongqing Jiaotong University in 2015.
 In 2018, he completed his M.S. degree in computer science and technique at Chongqing Jiaotong University.
 He is currently pursuing the Ph.D. degree with the College of Computer Science \& Technology, Nanjing University of Aeronautics and Astronautics.
-His research interests include pattern recognition and machine learning.. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Songcan Chen} received his B.S. degree in mathematics from Hangzhou University (now merged into Zhejiang University) in 1983.
+His research interests include pattern recognition and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Songcan Chen} received his B.S. degree in mathematics from Hangzhou University (now merged into Zhejiang University) in 1983.
 In 1985, he completed his M.S. degree in computer applications at Shanghai Jiaotong University and then worked at NUAA in January 1986.
 There he received a Ph.D. degree in communication and information systems in 1997.
 Since 1998, as a full-time professor, he has been with the College of Computer Science \& Technology at NUAA.
 His research interests include pattern recognition, machine learning and neural computing.
 He is also an IAPR Fellow. \end{IEEEbiography}